makoto/osaka/events/dex/README.md

 price: 'Free'

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: 1 Chome-7-50 Nankokita, Suminoe Ward, Osaka, Japan 559-0034
+venue: FUKURACIA

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: 5. května 1640/65, 140 21 Praha 4
-address:
+address: 1 Chome-7-50 Nankokita, Suminoe Ward, Osaka, Japan 559-0034

 # The category of the event.
 Valid options:
 # - conference